.

 At home:

-1. Choose an ancestral ritual and communicate your choice (at least two weeeks before the appointment)
+2. Choose an ancestral constellation and communicate your choice (at least one week before the appointment)

-The ritual begins at your home, once you know which ancestral ritual you would like, and in the case of a thematic ancestral constellation, which ancestral line you would like to set up.
-We allow at least two weeks between the moment you inform me of your choice and the appointment.
+The ritual begins at your home, once you know which ancestral constellation you would like, and in the case of a thematic ancestral constellation, which ancestral line you would like to set up.
+See the section entitled ‘Two ritual constellations’ for more information.
+Further ritual formats are outlined in the section entitled ‘Customised ritual ancestor constellations’.
+We allow at least one week between the moment you inform me of your choice and the appointment.
 This is because, from the moment you make your choice, spiritual helpers, ancestors and other energies involved can begin to prepare, perhaps together with you.
 You need not be aware of this.

 You choose something that symbolises yourself and something for your inner child.
 You take both symbols with you for the ritual.